There’s nothing wrong with being a highly sensitive person.

 I can’t stand chaos.
 I hate loud environments.
 Art makes me cry.
 Bright lights hurt my eyes.
-Were you just maybe kind of a little bit rude in that email you just sent me?
+Was so-and-so just maybe a little bit rude in that email they sent me?
 I’ll have a bad taste in my mouth about it for, oh, probably about a week (*cough* a month) now.

 Recent research has shown that these reactions are actually due to a slightly different chemistry in the brains of highly sensitive people — notably, increased blood flow in the areas that process emotion, awareness, and empathy.
 So while your aversions may be difficult to accept at times, it’s important to understand that this is truly just the way you’re wired — and you honestly probably aren’t as weird as you think.

 Think about someone you’d consider to be highly sensitive — I’m guessing you probably brought to mind someone who always sobs at chick flicks or is immediately offended by a seemingly harmless, offhand remark from a friend or colleague.

 While this type of emotional sensitivity is often apparent in an HSP, it’s not as simple as being “overly emotional.”
 In fact, there’s one huge indicator of a true HSP that you may not be aware of — physical sensitivity.

 Among other telltale signs, HSPs exhibit a high measure of sensory processing sensitivity (SPS), which is a personality trait that has been described as having hypersensitivity to external stimuli, high emotional reactivity, and greater depth of cognitive processing.
 Basically, an HSP is someone who’s extra sensitive to all internal and external stimuli, and he or she is probably thinking just a little more about, well, everything, than your average Joe.